 "[T]he object of this bill is to tax a man's net income; that is to say, what he has at the end of the year after deducting from his receipts his expenditures or losses.
 It is not to reform men's moral characters; that is not the object of the bill at all.
 The tax is not levied for the purpose of restraining people from betting on horse races or upon 'futures,' but the tax is framed for the purpose of making a man pay upon his net income, his actual profit during the year.
 The law does not care where he got it from, so far as the tax is concerned, although the law may very properly care in another way."
 50 Cong.
 Rec.
-3849.130
+3849.
+128

 The application of this principle is reflected in several decisions of this Court.
 As recently as Commissioner v.
-Sullivan, 356 U.S. 27, we sustained the allowance of a deduction for rent and wages paid by the operators of a gambling enterprise, even though both the business itself and the specific rent and wage payments there in
+Sullivan, 356 U.S. 27, we sustained the allowance of a deduction for rent and wages paid by the operators of a gambling enterprise, even

-130 In challenging the amendments, Senator Williams also stated:
+128 In challenging the amendments, Senator Williams also stated: